-Package strength & integrity
+Package strength and integrity

 The burst strength of a flexible pack is a measure of its seal strength and determined by inflating the package with air at a specified rate until it bursts.
 The position and type (seal or material) of failure is recorded in addition to the burst pressure value.
-The test is used as a means of evaluating the likelihood of pack failure when exposed to pressure differentials, such as may be experienced in retorting or air transport.
+The test is used as a means of evaluating the likelihood of pack failure when exposed to pressure differentials, such as may be experienced in during retorting or air transport.
 By placing the package between restraining plates, the weakest area of the seals are more likely to be detected as the stresses during pressurisation are more uniformly applied along the perimeter of the pack.

 The compression strength of individual primary packaging samples such as cartons, bottles and cans is performed at Campden BRI using a Zwick Z3050 materials testing machine with a 50kN load capacity.
 Larger transit packaging, including fibreboard cases are also routinely tested for their compression strength.

 Creep testing is conducted in a similar way to burst testing.
 However, a burst test is a measure of pack/seal strength, while a creep test is a measure of seal strength and pack integrity.
 During a creep test the pack is inflated to a percentage of its known burst pressure and held for 30 ora nominated time 60 seconds for a pass or fail result (in the case of seal leakage).
 The seals can also be measured for "seal yield" - narrowing of the seals before and after testing as an indication of internal seal peeling.